jpverkamp/blog/content/reviews/books/2018/2018-05-04-small-gods.md

 It's an interesting enough take on the idea that I've seen in a few other books--that gods have power in relation to how many believers they have-- combined with how religions tend to grow more strict as they gain more and more laws over the years.

 It's well done and an interesting enough take on the topic, but I feel like it's been done better otherwise.
-Still worth the read for completeness sake and it would probably work as a pretty good introduction to the world of Discworld (although I think the City Watch books do a better job of that).
+Still worth the read for completeness sake and it would probably work as a pretty good introduction to the world of Discworld - although I think the City Watch books do a better job of that.

 Quote for thought: